davide-colombo/davide-colombo/README.md

 As long as I finished the lessons I was used to study and dedicate the remaining time to learn more.

-I started by searching on YouTube material about the courses to better understand the subjects and that quickly escalate to a huge expansions of subjects: from psychology, to self-growth, marketing, neuro-biology, anatomy, foods and nutrients, workouts, habits, human skills, economy, politics, philosophy, ecology, supply chain.
+I started by searching on YouTube material about the courses to better understand the subjects and that quickly escalate to a huge expansions from psychology, to self-growth, marketing, neuro-biology, anatomy, foods and nutrients, workouts, habits, human skills, economy, politics, philosophy, ecology, supply chain, design, entrepreneurship.

 I wanted to learn how the World works and I think that in the last 4 years I covered an extensive knowledge about that.